AllenInstitute/openscope_databook/docs/intro.md

 # OpenScope Databook
-This repo is meant to store scripts and documentation used for brain data analysis and visualization, primarily working with [NWB files](https://www.nwb.org/how-to-use/) and the [DANDI archive](https://dandiarchive.org/).
-This codebase is provided by the Allen Institute's **[OpenScope](https://alleninstitute.org/what-we-do/brain-science/research/mindscope-program/openscope/)** Project, an endeavor of The Allen Institute [Mindscope Program](https://alleninstitute.org/what-we-do/brain-science/research/mindscope-program/). **OpenScope** is a platform for high-throughput and reproducible neurophysiology open to external scientists to test theories of brain function.
+This Databook is meant to store scripts and documentation used for brain data analysis and visualization, primarily working with [NWB files](https://www.nwb.org/how-to-use/) and the [DANDI archive](https://dandiarchive.org/).
+It is provided by the Allen Institute's **[OpenScope](https://alleninstitute.org/what-we-do/brain-science/research/mindscope-program/openscope/)** Project, an endeavor of The Allen Institute [Mindscope Program](https://alleninstitute.org/what-we-do/brain-science/research/mindscope-program/). **OpenScope** is a platform for high-throughput and reproducible neurophysiology open to external scientists to test theories of brain function.
 Through [Jupyter Book](https://jupyterbook.org/), this code is structured as a series of notebooks intended to explain and educate users on how to work with brain data.

 We are releasing this code to the public as a tool we expect others to use.
 We are actively updating and maintaining this project.
 Issue submissions are encouraged.
 Questions can be directed to [@rcpeene](https://github.com/rcpeene) or [@jeromelecoq](https://github.com/jeromelecoq).
 We are open to hearing input from users about what types of analysis and visualization might be useful for reproducible neuroscience, particularly when working with the *NWB* standard.